IceCI/Documentation/source/pages/pipelines/structure.rst

   .. py:attribute:: fromSecret

     Name of a secret from which the value should be retrieved to mount into the container as a file.

+.. py:attribute:: BuildArg
+  :type: Object

+  The BuildArg object represents a build-time parameter that will be set during the build.
+Equivalent to ``--build-arg`` parameter in the ``docker build`` command.

+  .. py:attribute:: name

+    The name of the build argument

+  ..  py:attribute:: value

+    The value of the build argument

 .. py:attribute:: When